 UFB stands for ultra-fast broadband, which you probably know more commonly as fibre.
 By signing up to a naked UFB plan you’ll get a faster connection and speeds that are just not possible with ADSL or VDSL.
-If it’s available in your area, you can choose from four different plans that range from standard fibre through to super-speed fibre.
+If it’s available in your area, you can choose between standard fibre and super-speed fibre.

 - Starter.
-Get entry-level fibre speeds of 100Mbps download and 20Mbps upload.
+Get entry-level fibre speeds of 300Mbps download and 100Mbps upload.